App screenshots are one of the most important assets for app marketplaces like the Google Play Store.

 • Consult localization experts if needed to ensure proper grammar, terminology, and tone for each market.

-Localized screenshots reduce cognitive load for users browsing in their preferred language.
 It helps build trust by demonstrating cultural insight.
 This boosts conversion funnel completion rates in niche languages worldwide.

 Consistency in localized assets also aids search and discoverability across various global app storefronts.
-Take the extra steps to localized to unlock new growth opportunities internationally.

-Use Native UI Elements
+Use native UI elements

 Using consistent branding and designing according to Android’s official material guidelines helps create a sense of familiarity and navigability for users.
-Some detailed best practices include:

 • Adopt system-standard navigation patterns like bottom bars, side menus, and navigation drawers that users are already familiar with.